openmrs/openmrs-core/README.md

 If all goes well (check the console output) you can access the OpenMRS application at `localhost:8080/openmrs`.

-For additional Maven commands and guidance, refer to the [official Maven documentation](https://maven.apache.org/guides/index.html).
+For project-specific guidance, see the [OpenMRS Maven Wiki](https://wiki.openmrs.org/display/docs/Maven+Development);

 ## Docker build